-You may be asking yourself: Is it time to restart my operations?
+You may be asking yourself: Is it time to reopen my office?

-To best protect against the spread and/or a resurgence of the COVID-19 disease, manufacturing, logistics, and warehousing operations who are not able to affirmatively answer the following four basic questions should not plan to re-open operations until they are able to provide substantially sufficient positive response to each of these areas of concern.
+To best protect against the spread and/or a resurgence of the COVID-19 disease, companies that conduct their business primarily in an office environment who are not able to affirmatively answer the following four basic questions should not plan to re-open operations until they are able to provide substantially sufficient response to each of these areas of concern.

 - 1. Have you put COVID-19 health and safety mitigations into effect for the health and safety of your employees throughout the workday, including, as necessary, transport to and from your facility? - 2.
-Do you have reasonable, ongoing demand for your product/service? - 3.
-Do you have ample supply of incoming production materials to support your manufacturing operations at a reasonable level? - 4.
-Have executive orders which have prevented your operation to continue during the COVID-19 crisis been lifted, or have you been provided with a waiver as an essential business?
+Have executive orders which have prevented your operation to continue during the COVID-19 crisis been lifted, or have you been provided with a waiver as an essential business? - 3.
+Do you have a plan to phase in the office re-opening? - 4.
+Is there a reason why employees need to be in the office rather than continuing to telecommute?

-Manufacturing, logistics and warehousing operations who meet the guidance provided in this document and could show evidence thereof should be in a more favorable position to re-open.
-Those that are unable to do so likely have more work to do before re-opening.
+Companies that meet the guidance provided in this document and could show evidence thereof should be in a more favorable position to re-open.
+Those that are unable to do so likely have more work to do before reopening.